-In this section we define a model of concurrent computation whose semantics capture the privacy model we intend to investigate.
-The calculus we propose is called the Privacy calculus and it is based on the $\pi$ -calculus with groups originally presented by Cardelli et al. [9].
-The $\pi$ -calculus with groups is an extension of the $\pi$ -calculus with the notion of a group and an operation of group creation, where a group is a type for channels.
-In [9] the authors establish a close connection between group creation and secrecy as they show that a secret belonging to a certain group cannot be communicated outside the initial scope of the group.
+In this section we define a model of concurrent computation whose semantics captures the privacy model we intend to investigate.
+The calculus we propose is called the Privacy calculus and it is based on the π -calculus with groups originally presented by Cardelli et al. [10].
+The π -calculus with groups is an extension of the π -calculus with the notion of a group and an operation of group creation, where a group is a type for channels.
+In [10] the authors establish a close connection between group creation and secrecy as they show that a secret belonging to a certain group cannot be communicated outside the initial scope of the group.